 Julie earned an M.B.A. from Pepperdine University, and a B.A. in International Relations & Political Science from Canisius College.
 She has worked extensively in the field of loan administration and legal affairs.
-Before taking on the role of Grants and Program Director, she wrote a number of the Community Foundation’s publications, including The Plan to End Homelessness in Northwest Connecticut, A Summary of the Economic Status and Other Indicators of Well-Being of Women and Girls in the Northwest Corner, Starved for Attention: Food Insecurity in Northwest CT and Beneath the Surface: The Opioid Epidemic in Northwest Connecticut.
+Before taking on the role of Vice President of Community Engagement, she wrote a number of the Community Foundation’s publications, including The Plan to End Homelessness in Northwest Connecticut, A Summary of the Economic Status and Other Indicators of Well-Being of Women and Girls in the Northwest Corner, Starved for Attention: Food Insecurity in Northwest CT and Beneath the Surface: The Opioid Epidemic in Northwest Connecticut.

 Julie is very involved in the community of her hometown of Norfolk, serving as Chairman of the Norfolk Historic District Commission, and as a participant in the collaborative Norfolk N.E.T.
 (Networking Everyone Together), a poverty alleviation and community building initiative.
 She also serves on the boards of the Coalition for Sound Growth, the Norfolk Connecticut Children’s Foundation, and The Foundation for Norfolk Living.